p3zz/2C2N/README.md

 Yactv_{i} = actv(Y_i)
 $$
 where:
-- Y_i is the i-th slice of the output
+- Y_i is the i-th channel of the output
 - B_i is the i-th bias
-- X_j is the j-th slice of the input
+- X_j is the j-th channel of the input
-- K_ij is the j-th slice of the i-th kernel
+- K_ij is the j-th channel of the i-th kernel

-In order to compute the i-th slice of the output matrix, we perform the sum of the cross_correlation between each j-th slice of the i-th kernel and the j-th slice of the input, then add the bias to it.
+In order to compute the i-th channel of the output matrix, we perform the sum of the cross_correlation between each j-th channel of the i-th kernel and the j-th channel of the input, then add the bias to it.

 ![Convolutional layer - Forwarding](./assets/convolutional_layer_forwarding.jpg)
 *Convolutional layer forwarding - input (5x4x4), 2 kernels (3x3x3), 2 biases (3x2), padding 0, stride 1*